What is this website about?

 Which is your favourite hotel brand?

 There are different brands for different purposes and people’s preferences.
-What I like, and my needs might not be the same as yours if you have a large family or different budget.
+What I like, and my needs might not be the same as yours if you have a large family or a different budget.
 I have a couple of hotel chains that I love for their ability to offer good benefits such as free breakfast, lounge access for free hotel drinks and room upgrades.

 One of them is Hilton which is brilliant since they have four properties in Makkah alone and also many more choices around the world.
 There is always a Hilton I can stay in and earn points.
 They do have generous offers as well which is always a bonus and their loyalty program is good.